florencex5/Hard_Commodities/analysis_and_methodology/The_interconnectedness_new.md

 ## ANALYSIS
-* **Part 1: Historical Correlation Trends of Hard Commodities**
+* **Part 1: Historical Correlation Trends of Hard Commodities (Copper & Aluminum)**
-    1. *Copper & Aluminum*
     * Over a 30-year period from January 1990 to November 2024, copper and aluminum prices demonstrated a robust positive correlation, with a coefficient of 0.846.This indicates a traditional “complementary” relationship, where an increase in the price of one commodity typically aligns with a rise in the other.
-    2. *...*
-        * ..

 * **Part 2:Market Relevant Indicators and Hard Commodity Interconnections**
     * **_Factor 1: Headline CPI_**